 Co-Sponsored by LeadUH and the Center for Diversity and Inclusion

-New this year, in partnership with the Center for Student Involvement LeadUH Series, CDI offers an introductory (level 1) diversity certificate program, RISE.
+In partnership with the Center for Student Involvement LeadUH Series, CDI offers an introductory (level 1) diversity certificate program, RISE.
 RISE is an introductory (level 1) diversity certificate program for students.
 The program provides engaging workshops and programs aimed at increasing students’ knowledge and understanding of their own culture and the culture of others.
 Improvement in these areas enhance students’ ability to effectively engage and work with diverse populations.

 Benefits of Participating

 - Gain marketable skills needed to work on a diverse team for future internship and employment opportunities